Shturm0weak/OpenGL_Engine/README.md

 Component's manager

+Pour material component for 3D

-Can draw lines and squares and 3d cubes
+Can draw lines and squares and 3d meshes

 Batch and Forward renderer